-If you've poked around much in your Television's settings after installing a new soundbar, maybe while making sure the TV is outputting to the right place, you may have noticed a settings option called Audio Sync.
+If you've poked around much in your Television's settings after installing a new soundbar, maybe while making sure the TV is outputting to the right place, or via additional input options other than HDMI if you're trying to do it without a TV (as shown in our guide), you may have noticed a settings option called Audio Sync.

 What is audio sync, and how does it relate to soundbars?
 Audio sync lets you adjust the audio tempo so it is in sync with the video.
 This button and/or setting allows you to slow down or speed up the audio.